 When it comes to climate targets, the European Commission certainly talks the talk, however.
-Their 2011 white paper entitled ‘Roadmap to a Single European Transport Area—Towards a competitive and resource efficient transport system’ outlined their intention to achieve a 60% cut in transport emissions by 2050: by getting rid of all combustion engine vehicles in cities, achieving a 40% cut in shipping emissions and moving half of all medium distance inter-city travel from road to rail and boats.
+Their 2011 white paper entitled ‘Roadmap to a Single European Transport Area—Towards a competitive and resource efficient transport system’ outlined their intention to achieve a 60 percent cut in transport emissions by 2050: by getting rid of all combustion engine vehicles in cities, achieving a 40 percent cut in shipping emissions and moving half of all medium distance inter-city travel from road to rail and boats.

 But is it walking the walk?
 The 2021 European Mobility Atlas from the Heinrich Böll Foundation offers a comprehensive overview on the current state – and the future prospects – of sustainable travel in Europe in the wake of the coronavirus.

 With the onset of the coronavirus pandemic, air traffic plummeted, and levels of air travel are still far from being back to normal.
 The reduction in flights gave many a glimmer of hope that perhaps this would mark the beginning of a new era of green cross-border travel.
 Unfortunately this has not been the case.
 European Airlines have received billions in government bailouts since the beginning of the crisis, and often with no climate conditions attached.